Safety

 1. Safety: You are responsible for your safety and for those around you.
 Do not work in the

 facility when you are tired, sick, medicated, or intoxicated.
-Read and understand the safety
+Read and understand

 information in this manual, in equipment protocols, and in safety data sheets.